 In this article I have combined all of the most popular tourist travel scams that happen in Cuba, so that you can recognise them and easy steps on how to avoid them.
-The most common techniques to scam tourists include:
+Here are the most common techniques to scam tourists in Cuba.

 Six common Cuba tourist scams: